 Pius joined Watsi on March 30th, 2016.
 Five years ago, Pius joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Pius' most recent donation supported Kelvin, a 12-year-old boy from Kenya, to fund hearing treatment and aids so he can continue learning in school.
+Pius' most recent donation supported Moses, a bright 7-year-old boy from Kenya, to fund hearing treatment and aids so he can continue learning in school.

 Pius has funded healthcare for 76 patients in 13 countries.